bd21/exploding-room/README.md

 The frontend uses Bootstrap and Websockets to communicate with the backend.
 It's hosted on an EC2 micro instance.

-It's all held together by ducttape bubble-gum - I wanted to learn GO and stand this up as fast as possible, not showcase excellent GO.
+It's all held together by duct tape - I wanted to learn GO and stand this up as fast as possible, not showcase excellent GO.

 ## Features